 Cloud Security and CloudOps teams end up with hundreds of alerts that are not appropriate for the environments monitored causing complaints of too many false positives by the teams responsible.
 Sonrai’s public cloud security platform organizes all analyses, alerts, and actions for environments into “swimlanes” and directs relevant issues to the proper owners or creates an automated process responsible for remediating the issue.

-The platform's swimlanes give each environment uniqueness and importance with a single pane of glass with a visual representation of cloud security posture and overall risk.
+The platform’s swimlanes give each environment uniqueness and importance with a single pane of glass with a visual representation of cloud security posture and overall risk.
 This means policy configuration issues in a development CI/CD pipeline are reported to workload owners and not security teams to be addressed before infrastructure and code is promoted to production.
-Our Security Center further breaks down alerts by Control Framework allowing easy separation by issues such as incidents, over-privileged identities, network misconfiguration, encryption lifecycle, and data exposure issues.
+Our Security Center further breaks down information by Control Framework allowing easy separation by issues such as incidents, over-privileged identities, network misconfiguration, encryption lifecycle, and data exposure issues.
 This allows teams responsible for a particular swimlane to prioritize alerts.
 It also allows a top-level view of all workloads to evaluate if they have unique or systematic issues that exist across all workloads in the organization.

 With Sonrai Dig, companies can access strong governance automation and end-to-end security over a flexible, cloud-based platform.
 Request a demo of Sonrai Dig today to learn more about what you can do to protect your team from alert fatigue and build a more secure cloud environment.